ribbon background

 Cognitive-behavioral therapy, motivational interviewing, and medication-assisted treatment help people achieve sobriety.
 If you find yourself wondering, “what is IOP for substance abuse?”
 Advaita Integrated Medicine is here to provide you with answers.

-Advaita Integrated Medicine is a treatment center for people who struggle with addiction.
+Advaita Integrated Medicine is a treatment center for people who struggle with addiction, mental health, or just acute life stress.
 It offers various treatment options that are proven to be effective.
+Not everyone that comes to AIM struggles with addiction.
+Many arrive to AIM simply looking for a therapist or psychiatrist to help them with their overall mental health and have not issues with substance abuse.
 Their intensive outpatient program (IOP) aims to help people struggling with substance abuse in multiple ways.

 Our Programs